Nationalism Examined

 Our Interests

 “We must protect our interests as a nation.”
-I humbly disagree.
+I respectfully disagree.

 As mentioned previously, the decision makers and stakeholders of today’s governments are taking actions that shape the world for more government action tomorrow.
 It’s a vicious cycle.
 Governments tax and inflate an immense wealth out of their respective societies.
-Then they use that immense wealth to engage in political activity that engenders international hostility.
-That climate of hostility is then used as the justification for greater resource absorption by government, and on and on the cycle is going.
+Then they use part of that immense wealth to engage in political activity that engenders international hostility.
+That climate of hostility is then often used as a justification for greater resource absorption by government, and on and on the cycle goes.

 It’s a compelling story; one we learn at a very early age.
-Yet it’s only a story, and a dishonest and suboptimal one at that.
+Yet it’s only a story, and a suboptimal one at that.
 Don’t forget that we’re primarily humans, then Americans.
-A more helpful lens to see through is to look at the entire globe and see which people on it are using violence to achieve their goals at everyone else’s expense.
+A more helpful lens to see through is to look at the entire globe and see which people on it are living peacefully and which are using violence to achieve their goals at everyone else’s expense.

 Collectively realizing this across the globe sounds like a pretty fanciful wish; we need to start smaller and go from there.
 I want to start in America.